-Ohio Teacher Evaluation System (OTES) 2) Confirm implementation of the Ohio Teacher Evaluation System (OTES) or an alternative aligned to Ohio Standards for Educators.
-3) ☑ Yes, the school will implement the Ohio Teacher Evaluation System.
-Please identify what credentialed individuals (job title) will be conducting the evaluations? ☐ The school will implement an alternative evaluation system as described below.
-4) If an alternative evaluation system is used, provide evidence of alignment to Ohio Standards for Educators and connection to accountability for student performance.
+Ohio Teacher Evaluation System (OTES) 6.3d 2) Confirm implementation of the Ohio Teacher Evaluation System (OTES) or an alternative aligned to Ohio Standards for Educators.
+3) ⊠ Yes, the school will implement the Ohio Teacher Evaluation System.
+Please identify what credentialed individuals (job title) will be conducting the evaluations?
+4) The school will implement an alternative evaluation system as described below.
+If an alternative evaluation system is used, provide evidence of alignment to Ohio Standards for Educators and connection to accountability for student performance.
 What credentialed individuals (job title) will be conducting the evaluations?

 River Gate will utilize OTES 2.0, as outlined by the Ohio Department of Education.
 The Administrator of the school is OTES 2.0 credentialed and follows all procedures and policies as outlined.
 In addition to these required components of the OTES, the Principal, serving as the instructional leader, utilizes data collected weekly classroom walkthroughs, one-on-one teacher conferences and data-driven discussions that are meant to provide the teacher with coaching sessions that strengthens they reinforcements and addresses the refinements.
 Data is an important piece of the discussions, which enables teachers to reflect more critically on student achievement and deficiencies in their teaching based on student learning.
 Part of the coaching process is teaching teachers how to assess, analyze and provide action steps to support all student success.
 The principal ensures the teacher is participating in TBT meetings and that the meetings are conducted with fidelity.
 In addition, instructional practices are evaluated by lesson planning and observing the teacher during walk-through to ensure that students are mastering the content standards.

-Ohio Principal Evaluation 5) Confirm implementation of Ohio Principal Evaluation System and Ohio Superintendent Evaluation 6.3d System (OPES) System (if applicable) or alternative aligned to Ohio Standards for Principals and Ohio Standards for Superintendents. ☑Yes, the school will implement the Ohio Principal Evaluation System and the Ohio Superintendent Evaluation System.
+Ohio Principal Evaluation System (OPES) 6.3d 5) Confirm implementation of Ohio Principal Evaluation System and Ohio Superintendent Evaluation System (if applicable) or alternative aligned to Ohio Standards for Principals and Ohio Standards for Superintendents. ⊠Yes, the school will implement the Ohio Principal Evaluation System and the Ohio Superintendent Evaluation System.
 The school will implement an alternative evaluation system as described below.
 6) If an alternative evaluation system is used, provide evidence of alignment to Ohio Standards for Principals and Ohio Standards for Superintendents and connection to accountability for student performance.
-What credentialed individuals (job title) will be conducting the evaluations?
-The school's Administrator is evaluated using the model outlined by the Ohio Principal Evaluation System.
-The adopted system and rubric are utilized in addition to coaching sessions, professional development, and data-driven discussions.
-This allows the principal and evaluator to analyze the data, which leads to the development of more rigorous practices that improves instructional practices; thereby, leading to higher student achievement.
-The principal is required to provide foundational evidence of the elements that will lead to school-wide systems that will lead to continuous improvements.
-Local Professional 6.3d 7) Discuss development and implementation of Local Professional Development Committee, including bylaws, committee membership, roles and responsibilities, processes and procedures, Development Committee Individual Professional Development Plan (IPDP) template, etc. The school has an established Local Professional Development Committee.
-The Committee created and implemented its bylaws effective immediately.
-The bylaws include committee's Vision statement, Mission Statement, Purpose, Criteria for membership, Roles and terms of office and the responsibilities of the Chairperson, Vice chair and the Secretary.
-Committee Membership consist of licensed teachers from River Gate High School.
-The representative from River Gate is elected by the staff and holds the title of LPDC representative for two years.
-Upon two years of service the election of another staff member from River Gate holding an Ohio license is chosen by a majority vote conducted by the staff and administration within the building.
-The committee member serving River Gate functions as a staff information contact person.
-He/She participates fully as a part of the review panel for the IPDP.
+What credentialed individuals (job title) will be conducting the evaluations? utilized in addition to coach analyze the data, which lea ing session ids to the porincipal is ons, deve Ising the model outlined by the Ohio Principal Evaluation System.
+The adopted system and rubric are professional development, and data-driven discussions.
+This allows the principal and evaluator to elopment of more rigorous practices that improves instructional practices; thereby, leading to higher juired to provide foundational evidence of the elements that will lead to school-wide systems that will Local Professional Development Committee 6.3d 7) Discuss development and implementation of Local Professional Development Committee, including bylaws, committee membership, roles and responsibilities, processes and procedures, Individual Professional Development Plan (IPDP) template, etc. Development Committee The school has an establish immediately.
+The bylaws in hed Local clude con Pro including bylaws, committee membership, roles and responsibilities, processes and procedures, panel for the IPDP.
 They also suggest and work with individuals within the school to ensure professional growth of colleagues.
 The committee member will also suggest any professional growth for the LPDC committee to employ to aid in the development of the staff at River Gate.
 The committee member will attend the LPDC meetings that are held at the Educational Empowerment Group office located in Akron, Ohio three to four times in an academic school year.